Oxfam-Data-Insight-Netninjas-ODIN/oxfam-giftaid-logger-enhanced/README.md

 ## Risks & Rewards

-Some of the risks that we have to consider are security, and data accuracy, as well as technophobia, from not just volunteers, but managers, who have seen an increase in I.T.
+Some of the risks that we have to consider are security, data accuracy, and technophobia from not just volunteers, but managers, who have seen an increase in I.T.
 Security due to data breaches and phishing attacks.
 In one example, phisers were able to obtain the format of the shop codes and attach it to spoof emails, leaving shop computers open to SSH attacks and suchlike.
 In order to combat that we propose three things:

 - No vulnerabilities allowed in NPM packages
 - Data format to not include area or shop codes